alekseygenerozov/starforge_mult_search/code/README.md

 NumPy, SciPy, pytreegrav (https://github.com/mikegrudic/pytreegrav), h5py, numba
 Versions used in paper: NumPy (1.24.4), SciPy (1.6.1), pytreegrav (commit:b38de42e, similar to version 1.1), h5py (3.2.1), numba (0.57.1)
 Also tested demo with: NumPy (1.26.0), SciPy (1.13.1), pytreegrav (1.1.4), h5py (3.12.1), numba (0.60.0)
+TO DO: Add pandas

-# Installation and Demo
+# Installation and Demos
 We provide a code capsule to run a demo of the code directly on Code Ocean, so that local installation is not required.
 Environment setup on
 Code Ocean takes approximately 20 seconds.

 The code capsule include a demo dataset of a single snapshot from a simulation of a smaller, 2x10^3 solar mass cloud.

-The total runtime for for the demo is 3 minutes on 10 core Lenovo E15 laptop and 4 minutes on Code Ocean
+The total runtime for the demo is 3 minutes on a 10 core Lenovo E15 laptop and 4 minutes on Code Ocean

 The demo will produce the output files described in #starforge_mult_search above, as well as a file called 'mult_summary' with the multiple statistics in the demo data.
 The contents should be as below: